jihuishan/flexible_evaluation_for_vqa_mm24/README.md

 # Example data for sentence pairs
 batch_data = {
     'sentence1': ["Question: How many birds are there?
 Answer: 3", "Question: What is the color of the boy's hair?
 Answer: yellow"], 'sentence2': ["Question: How many birds are there?
-Answer: three", "Question: What is the color of the boy's hair?
+Answer: There are three birds in the image.", "Question: What is the color of the boy's hair?
 Answer: golden"]
 }

 # Tokenize the sentences